diego1389/dev_docs/C Sharp/Dependency Injection/Notes.md

 IExampleBService -> ExampleBService as Singleton IExampleCService -> ExampleCService as Singleton */
 ```
-- You can also cange the filter:
+- You can also change the filter:
 ```c#
 using Microsoft.Extensions.DependencyInjection;
 using ScrutorScanning.ConsoleApp.Services;